(203) 809-9490 - Send a Message on Homepage - Online Appointments on Homepage

 By filing a provisional patent application the applicant can use the term “Patent Pending” for the invention.
 The applicant also has the peace of mind that a priority date is gained for whatever was disclosed in the provisional application – so if another person applies for patent rights for the same invention the provisional application can be used as evidence of a sooner filing for patent rights – and therefore being the “first to file.”
 This takes the risk away from a public disclose – by the inventor – of the invention – although only what is in the provisional application will gain a priority date and be protected.
 Therefore a complete description in the provisional patent application is very important (this is repeated from the last paragraph for emphasis).

 A provisional patent application will not mature into a provisional patent.
 Stated another way, a provisional patent application on its own with never give the applicant patent rights.
 A provisional patent application serves the purpose of gaining a priority date for an invention – without the requirement of submitting the second part of the nonprovisional application – the second part being the claims.
 A nonprovisional patent application needs to be submitted after the provisional patent application for patent rights to be eventually gained (there are more steps other than the initial nonprovisional application to fully gain rights).
-The reasoning behind why some applicants take the additional step of submitting a provisional application before a nonprovisional application is that a provisional application as a way to gain a priority date – with the reduced cost of not having to spend the time on writing claims – while gaining 12 months to test the market – meaning, making public disclosures of their invention and determining if it will make money.
+The reasoning behind why some applicants take the additional step of submitting a provisional application before a nonprovisional application is that a provisional application is a way to gain a priority date – with the reduced cost of not having to spend the time on writing claims – while gaining 12 months to test the market – meaning, making public disclosures of their invention and determining if it will make money.

 Attorney Advertising.
 This website is for informational purposes only and is not legal advice.
 Using this site or communicating with the Law Office of John B. Hudak, PLLC through this site does not form an attorney-client relationship.
-An attorney-client relationship shall be formed only after a documented and signed written representation agreement is made between a lawyer at the Law Office of John B. Hudak, PLLC and a client.
+An attorney-client relationship shall be formed only after an Attorney Engagement Letter is sent by the law office to the Client.
 Please do not share any unsolicited confidential information with our law firm by email or phone.
 This site is legal advertising.
-Copyright © 2021
+Copyright © 2024